notepid/EveWindowManager/README.md

 * Position them how you like them to be
 * Click "Save All"

+Or save individually by clicking on the save icon.

 ### Load
 * Start your eve clients and log in characters
 * Click "Restore All"

+Or restore position individually by clicking on the restore icon.

 # Download
 You can download the latest release here: https://github.com/notepid/EveWindowManager/releases/latest